 The US Bureau of Labor Statistics revealed that for the ten-year period covering 2012 to 2022, the employment rate of court reporters is going to rise 10 percent, a rate that is about as fast as the average for all job types.
 The demand will come from the continued need of television programs for closed captioning.
 Online programs will also need closed captions which will add to the demand.
 Another driver for the need of CART providers is the rise of the senior population who are hard-of-hearing.
 Thus, those court reporters who are trained and experienced in CART and captioning in real time would have good job opportunities.

-That being said, the growing use of digital audio recording technology (DAR) will negatively impact the job outlook of court reporters.
+The growing use of digital audio recording technology (DAR) will negatively impact the job outlook of court reporters.
 In some states, this new technology has already taken the place of stenographic court reporters and other states are checking if doing so would be feasible.

 Court Reporter Degree